Deism: In the United States

 The Thirteen Colonies of North America - which became the United States of America after the American Revolution in 1776 - were part of the British Empire, and Americans, as British subjects, were influenced by and participated in the intellectual life of the Kingdom of Great Britain.
 English Deism was an important influence on the thinking of Thomas Jefferson and the principles of religious freedom asserted in the First Amendment to the United States Constitution.
-Other Founding Fathers who were influenced to various degrees by Deism were Ethan Allen, Benjamin Franklin, Cornelius Harnett, Gouverneur Morris, Hugh Williamson, James Madison, and possibly Alexander Hamilton.

-In the United States, there is a great deal of controversy over whether the Founding Fathers were Christians, Deists, or something in between.
-Particularly heated is the debate over the beliefs of Benjamin Franklin, Thomas Jefferson, and George Washington.
+Thomas Jefferson exhibits Deistic principles, though he generally referred to himself as a Unitarian rather than a Deist.
+His excerpts of the canonical gospels (now commonly known as the Jefferson Bible) strip all supernatural and dogmatic references from the narrative on Jesus' life.
+Like Franklin, Jefferson believed in God's continuing activity in human affairs.